 Lessons and Carols

 Choate celebrates an annual Festival of Lessons and Carols.
 Based on the service held for years in King’s College Chapel, Cambridge, the candlelight event always fills the Seymour St. John Chapel.
-Lessons from the Bible and anthems by Choate choruses and other musical groups alternate with carols sung by the congregation to celebrate the yuletide season.
+Anthems by Choate choruses and other musical groups alternate with carols sung by the congregation to celebrate the yuletide season.

 The annual Physics Phlotilla takes place in May at the Science Center pond.
 About 20 teams, consisting of 2-6 students each, participate.
 Each team of students is given two double-mattress cartons and two rolls of masking tape to design and build a boat to race across the pond.
 Student teams have fun naming their vessels and learning about the principles of buoyancy.